SymfonyCasts/api-platform/sfcasts/ep1-basics/validation.md

 validation for you, the input data that's allowed is something *we* want to control:
 I want to decide the *exact* rules for each field.

+***TIP
+Actually, the auto-validation was not enabled by default in Symfony 4.3, but may be in Symfony 4.4.
+***

 Adding validation rules is... oh, so nice.
 And, unless you're new to Symfony, this will look *delightfully* boring.
 Above `title`, to make it required, add `@Assert\NotBlank()`.
 Let's also add `@Assert\Length()` here with, how about,